oksuitaroma/AnimationTask/README.md

 # AnimationTask
- my work with  webpack and scss to start project need --- npm run serve
+ my work with  webpack and scs;
+To start project need --- npm run serve